 Attractions & places to eat.

-Most of our attractions require that you make a reservation, this is prevent overcrowding and to assist with Track and Trace, if it is needed.
+Most of our attractions require that you make a reservation, this is to prevent overcrowding and to assist with Track and Trace, if it is needed.
 As restaurants and cafe begin to re-open indoors space will be restricted so it’s vital that you make a reservation to avoid disappointment.
 Plan and book ahead are key.
 Don’t forget to wear your mask from 14th September 2020.

 Visitor Welcome teams.